-- School-based teams, including JROTC teams, must be verified by a principal, assistant principal, supervisor, or department head. - CAP teams must be verified by a unit commander or deputy commander. - USNSCC teams must be verified by their Regional National Headquarters Representative or an officer higher in their chain of command. - Scouting units and all other approved educational organizations must be verified by an organization head or supervisor. - Coaches cannot act as their own verification official.
+- School-based teams, including JROTC teams, must be verified by a principal, assistant or vice principal, supervisor, or department head.
+If a coach is not registered with an organizationissued email address, only a principal or assistant/vice principal is able to verify the coach. - CAP teams must be verified by a unit commander or deputy commander. - USNSCC teams must be verified by their Regional National Headquarters Representative or an officer higher in their chain of command. - Scouting units and all other approved educational organizations must be verified by an organization head or supervisor. - Coaches cannot act as their own verification official.